Rita Flynn

 Rita Flynn (born Edith Flynn; August 16, 1905 – December 31, 1973) was an American film actress.
-She is known for starring in Fatty Arbuckle comedies and for appearing alongside James Cagney and Jean Harlow in The Public Enemy (1931).
+She starred in Fatty Arbuckle comedies and appeared alongside James Cagney and Jean Harlow in The Public Enemy (1931).

 Early life

 She was born as Edith Flynn on August 16, 1905.
 Flynn was Miss San Francisco at the Atlantic City All-American beauty pageant in 1925.
 From then, she became a theater performer and was known as Mickey Flynn.

 Career

 Flynn began her stage career in a New York musical comedy, receiving a favorable reception from Broadway critics.
 She later left theater to become a film actress around 1929 when sound film became popular.
 Believing her theater monicker was not "ritzy enough" for film work, upon signing a contract with First National Pictures in 1929, she insisted from that point that she would identify as Rita Flynn.

 Among her earliest film work was as a chorus girl in the 1929 films Broadway and Fast Life.
 After receiving much attention for her part in the musical The Girl from Woolworth's, she got more prominent roles in the 1930 films Sweet Mama and Top Speed.
 Flynn was the headline act in the Hollywood Girls short films, including The Lure of Hollywood and Hollywood Luck, being the only member of the original trio of girls to appear in the entire run.
 She left show business in 1933.